Sequential Apportionment from Stationary Divisor Methods

 Let $p_i \in \mathbb N$ be the number of votes that party $i$ receives for $i \in N = \{1, 2, \dots, n\}$ and $h \in \mathbb N$ be the number of seats to be awarded, usually referred to as the house size.
 Without loss of generality, we assume that parties are ordered so that $p_i \ge p_j$ if $i > j$.

-\begin{definition} For fixed $0 \le c \le 1$, given a distribution of votes $\mathbf p=(p_1, p_2, \ldots, p_n)$, the apportionment sequence for the stationary divisor method with cut point $c$ is defined inductively as follows.
+\begin{definition} For fixed $0 \le c \le 1$, given a distribution of votes $\mathbf p=(p_1, p_2, \ldots, p_n)$, the apportionment sequence for the stationary divisor method with cutpoint $c$ is defined inductively as follows.
 Start by awarding each party $a_i=0$ seats.
-Then if party $p_i$ has been awarded $a_i$ seats, award the next seat to the party that maximizes the ratio $\frac{p_i}{a_i+c}$.
+Once parties $p_i$ have been awarded $a_i$ seats, award the next seat to the party that maximizes the ratio $\frac{p_i}{a_i+c}$.
 Continue until all $h$ seats have been allocated. \end{definition}

 If $c=1$, then the sequential apportionment process corresponds to the D'Hondt method.
-If $c=1/2$, the process corresponds to the Sainte-Lagu\'{e} or Webster method.
+If $c=1/2$, the process corresponds to the Sainte-Lagu\"{e} or Webster method.
 If $c=0$, the apportionment method is known as Adams' method.
-Because $a_i = 0$ for all parties $i$ before any seats have been allocated, Adams' method is undefined because $\frac{p_i}{a_i}$ is undefined, because dividing by zero is undefined.
-To apply Adams' method, it is assumed that $\frac{p_i}{0} > \frac{p_j}{0}$ whenever $p_i > p_j$ and $\frac{p_i}{0} > \frac{p_j}{k}$ for any $k > 0$.
+Because dividing by $0$ is undefined, initial adjustments are made for Adams' method: we assume that $\frac{p_i}{0} > \frac{p_j}{0}$ whenever $p_i > p_j$ and $\frac{p_i}{0} > \frac{p_j}{k}$ for any $k > 0$.